rrDumpTruck/Obsidian.Vault/L - Opportunity.md

 Its web of roads leading to and from many gates leads to every door in the city, up endless ramps and stairs you are brought to Opportunities main concourse.
 A gigantic main street surrounding a black spear like shard of obsidian nearly 20 feet tall suspended in a gravitational field of some sort.
 It leads to each of the

-1. Damius' Forum
+1. <span style="color:#00b0f0">Damius' Forum</span>
-2. Damocan's Ground (Gov sanctioned fighting pit. for worship through combat surrounded by a few minor religions embassies)
+2. <span style="color:#00b0f0">Damocan's Grounds</span> *highest on hill*: Gov sanctioned fighting pit. for worship through combat surrounded by a few minor religions embassies
-3. The Streets of Sapphire (Trading/Entertainment district bisected by large Veins)
+3. <span style="color:#00b0f0">The Streets of Sapphire</span> *lowest on the hill*: Trading/Entertainment district bisected by large Veins)
-4. Red Lamp District (Gambling, drugery, and dark dealings)
+4. <span style="color:#7030a0">Red Lamp District</span>: Gambling, drugery, and dark dealings
-5. Warehouse/logistics: Undercity of a sort on the outermost part of the city just inside near a train station and large offloading cranes.
+5. <span style="color:#7030a0">Warehouse/logistics</span>: Undercity of a sort on the outermost part of the city just inside near a train station and large offloading cranes.
 Train is being assembled in a large yard made *specifically* for interchanging to unbuilt lines.
 6. The Narrows: Back alley brawling and more extremism for worshiping Damocan.
 Also low level bars, businesses among a growing too large amount of homes.